fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 * Set the `meanIconAlpha` attribute to set the transparency of the mean icon.
 This attribute takes values between `0` (transparent) and `100` (opaque).

+* Set the value of the `meanIconBorderColor` attribute to the hexadecimal color code of the mean icon border color you want to display.

 Refer to the code below:

 ```json